 There are few places in Australia as magical as the Red Centre, the outback region in the central Northern Territory surrounding the town of Alice Springs.

-Indigenous Australians have inhabited the Red Centre for over 60,000 years.
-It’s important to know that there’s no single Indigenous Australian culture – before the European Invasion in 1788, there were hundreds of Indigenous nations within Australia, each divided further into groups.
+Aboriginal Australians have inhabited the Red Centre for over 60,000 years.
+It’s important to know that there’s no single Aboriginal Australian culture – before the European Invasion in 1788, there were hundreds of Indigenous nations within Australia, each divided further into groups.

 This article aims to provide a practical guide for visitors to three places in the Northern Territory – Uluru, Kata Tjuta, and Watarrka National Park.